JoshMcKin/hot_tub/README.md

     pool.run { |clnt| clnt.get(url,query).body }

 ## HotTub::Session
-HotTub::Sessions are a synchronized hash of clients/pools and are implemented similar HotTub::Pool.
+HotTub::Session is a ThreadSafe::Cache where URLs are mapped to clients or pools.
-For example, Excon is thread safe but you set a single url at the client level so sessions are handy if you need to access multiple urls but would prefer a single object.
+For example, [Excon](https://github.com/geemus/excon) is thread safe but you set a single url at the client level so sessions are handy if you need to access multiple urls but would prefer a single object.

     require 'hot_tub'